Murder: Definition

-Degrees of murder
+Degrees

 Some jurisdictions divide murder by degrees.
 The distinction between first- and second-degree murder exists, for example, in Canadian murder law and U.S. murder law.
+Some US states maintain the offense of capital murder.

 The most common division is between first- and second-degree murder.
 Generally, second-degree murder is common law murder, and first-degree is an aggravated form.
 The aggravating factors of first-degree murder depend on the jurisdiction, but may include a specific intent to kill, premeditation, or deliberation.
 In some, murders committed by acts such as strangulation, poisoning, or lying in wait are also treated as first-degree murder.
 A few states in the U.S. further distinguish third-degree murder, but they differ significantly in which kinds of murders they classify as second-degree versus third-degree.
-For example, Minnesota defines third-degree murder as depraved-heart murder, whereas Florida defines third-degree murder as felony murder (except when the underlying felony is specifically listed in the definition of first-degree murder).
+For example, Minnesota and Pennsylvania define third-degree murder as depraved-heart murder (which in most U.S. jurisdictions is called second-degree), whereas Florida defines third-degree murder as felony murder (except when the underlying felony is specifically listed in the definition of first-degree murder).